Partivo/.github/profile/README.md

 ### About Us:
 Partivo is an organization that wants to make a difference with its up-to-date creative services and innovative ideas in every field.
 Partivo includes many brands and these brands are developing day by day with solutions that suitable for their target audience.
-Our visionary and dynamic team members are here for you.
-Feel the magic of Partivo.
+Our visionary and dynamic team members are here for you. <b>Feel the magic of Partivo.</b>
 <br/>

 ### Others: